Stand in the Schoolhouse Door

 The Stand in the Schoolhouse Door took place at Foster Auditorium at the University of Alabama on June 11, 1963.
-George Wallace, the Governor of Alabama, in a symbolic attempt to keep his inaugural promise of "segregation now, segregation tomorrow, segregation forever" and stop the desegregation of schools, stood at the door of the auditorium as if to block the entry of two African American students: Vivian Malone and James Hood.
+In a symbolic attempt to keep his inaugural promise of "segregation now, segregation tomorrow, segregation forever" and stop the desegregation of schools, George Wallace, the Democratic Governor of Alabama, stood at the door of the auditorium as if to block the way of the two African American students attempting to enter: Vivian Malone and James Hood.

 In response, President John F. Kennedy issued Executive Order 11111, which federalized the Alabama National Guard, and Guard General Henry V. Graham then commanded Wallace to step aside.
 Wallace spoke further, but eventually moved, and Malone and Hood completed their registration.
 The incident brought Wallace into the national spotlight.

 Background

 On May 17, 1954, the Supreme Court of the United States handed down its decision in Brown v.
 Board of Education, which held that the education of black children in separate public schools from their white counterparts violated the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.
 Brown meant that the University of Alabama had to be desegregated.
 In the years following, hundreds of African-Americans applied for admission, but with one brief exception, all were denied.
-The University worked with police to find any disqualifying qualities, or when this failed, intimidated the applicants.
-But in 1963, three African-Americans—Vivian Malone Jones, Dave McGlathery and James Hood—applied.
+The university worked with police to find any disqualifying qualities, or when this failed, intimidated the applicants.
+But, in 1963, three African-Americans—Vivian Malone Jones, Dave McGlathery and James Hood—applied.
 In early June federal district judge Seybourn H. Lynne ordered that they be admitted, and forbade Governor Wallace from interfering, but did not grant the request that Wallace be barred from the campus.

 Wallace privately signaled to the Kennedy administration his intention to avoid fomenting violence, such as had occurred in the September 1962 Battle of Oxford with the desegregation of the University of Mississippi.
-The head of the Alabama state police, Albert Lingo, who reported directly to Wallace, warned leaders of the Ku Klux Klan that their members would be arrested if they appeared in Tuscaloosa.
-Bull Connor, the race-baiting chief of Birmingham police, also told Klan members to spread word that Wallace wanted no crowds to gather in the town.
-And Wallace's speechwriter and top aide, Asa Carter, himself a top Klan official, personally visited Edward R. Fields, a leader of the National States' Rights Party, a white supremacist group, also to tell him to stay away from the event.
-But Wallace refused to talk directly to Attorney General Robert F. Kennedy when he called to learn of Wallace's plans.
+The head of the Alabama State Police, Albert Lingo, who reported directly to Wallace, warned leaders of the Ku Klux Klan that their members would be arrested if they appeared in Tuscaloosa.
+Bull Connor, the chief of Birmingham Police, also told Klan members to spread word that Wallace wanted no crowds to gather in the town.
+Wallace's speechwriter and top aide, Asa Carter, himself a top Klan official, personally visited Edward R. Fields, a leader of the National States' Rights Party, a white supremacist group, also to tell him to stay away from the event.
+However, Wallace refused to talk directly to Attorney General Robert F. Kennedy when he called to learn of Wallace's plans.

-On the eve of the incident, the U.S. Justice Department tried to discredit Wallace by leaking to a Newsday reporter the private health information that the governor was receiving government payments related to a psychiatric disability suffered while flying in bombing missions over Japan during World War II.
+On the eve of the incident, the U.S. Justice Department tried to discredit Wallace by leaking to a Newsday reporter the private health information that the Governor was receiving government payments related to a psychiatric disability suffered while flying in bombing missions over Japan during World War II.
 Wallace confirmed the disability, but Newsday editors refused to run the story.